Sydney bus route 190X: History

 On 3 August 1953, route 150 Palm Beach to Wynyard station was renumbered 190.
 Initially infrequent services were provided, complementing other shorter routes along Pittwater Road.
 As traffic increased, higher capacity double-deck buses were introduced, albeit still with an irregular timetable.
 Double-deck buses continued to be a regular feature on the route due to the large catchment area along the route.

 With continued population growth on the Warringah Peninsula overcrowding and long journey times became a problem on the long route.
 In an effort to relieve the situation express services were introduced where inbound City services did not pick up passengers south of a certain point and outbound Palm Beach services stipulated a first set down point.
 The actual stop for last pick up or first set down varied with each service and was denoted individually in the timetable.
 Initially introduced during peak hours, the express services were subsequently expanded even to off-peak services.

 Route 190 to Palm Beach and sister route 189 to Taylors Point were the last bastions of the double-deck buses on the Sydney network, whereas the remainder of the network was moving to smaller single-deck buses as the former required a driver and conductor with higher associated labour costs.
 These routes remained double-deck due to the impracticality of running frequent single-deck services on such a long stretches and the sharp curves at Bilgola, known as the Bilgola Bends.
 In April 1986 Barrenjoey Road was widened allowing Mercedes-Benz O305 articulated buses to replace Leyland Atlantean double-deckers.

 In the 1990s, route 190 services were renumbered as L90 to designate it as a limited stops service with standardised stopping pattern operating with regular clock-face frequency.
-In this guise, the route reached a zenith forming the trunk of public transit to the Warringah Peninsula stopping at major locations from the City to Narrabeen and then all stops to the terminus at Palm Beach.
-Shortly after the southern terminus was extended from Wynyard station to Central Railway Station, Sydney and subsequently Railway Square.
+In this guise, the route reached a zenith forming the trunk of public transit to the Warringah Peninsula stopping at major locations from the city to Narrabeen and then all stops to the terminus at Palm Beach.
+Shortly after the southern terminus was extended from Wynyard station to Railway Square.
 Short running services commencing or terminating at Avalon Beach were designated route L88.
 Routes L90 and L88 alternated to provide a frequent 15 minute frequency throughout the day.
 Early morning and late night services operating all stops retained the 190 route number.

 Increased urban sprawl and population growth in the 2000s in the Hills District, New South Wales resulted in several long bus routes to the City and route L90 lost the title of longest commuter bus route to route 642X.
 In October 2015, the section of route L90 south of Wynyard was withdrawn when bus routes along George Street were withdrawn to facilitate CBD and South East Light Rail construction works.